So you’ve finally made the decision to start a blog! That’s really good news and I want to be the first to congratulate you.

 - WordFence Security (WordFence) – Secure your WordPress site from brute force login attempts.

-- BlogVault Real-Time WP Backup (BlogVault) – Professional WordPress backup solution.
+- BlogVault Real-Time WP Backup (BlogVault) – Premium professional WordPress backup, restore, and migration solution.

-- Social Warfare – The fastest and most feature packed advanced social sharing plugin for WordPress on the planet.
+- Social Warfare – The fastest and most feature packed premium social sharing plugin for WordPress.

-- Better Links Pro – Affiliate link cloaking and management tool.
+- Pretty Links – Affiliate link cloaking and management tool.

 - WP Super Cache (Donncha O Caoimh) – Website cache plugin.